7 June 2021

 There will be a weekly lesson covering grammar and punctuation as well as weekly spellings.

-Our RE unit for this half term is:
+Our RE theme this half term is: What matters most to Christians and Humanists?

 Lunch time Prayer